Getting your Trinity Audio player ready...

 Gender Breakdown of Ministerial Changes

-There are 17 ministers in total in the current cabinet comprising four women and thirteen men.
+There are 48 ministers in total in the current cabinet, comprising seven women and 41 men.
+Seventeen of them have been selected for new ministerial changes while five were discharged.

 Of the five ministers discharged from their roles, three were women, and two were men, indicating that women constituted 60% of those removed from office.
 This decision has further reduced the number of female ministers in a cabinet that was already predominantly male.